-Use a floor lining with Division 1.1, 1.2, or 1.3.
+Use a floor lining with Division 1.1, 1.2, or 1.3 (Class A or B Explosives).
 The floors must be tight and the liner must be either non-metallic material or non-ferrous metal.

 Use extra care to protect explosives.
 Never use hooks or other metal tools.
 Never drop, throw, or roll packages.
 Protect explosive packages from other cargo that might cause damage.